manuelbomi/Enterprise-Architecture-for-McDonald-s-AI-Data-Driven-Transformation-An-Architect-s-Strategic-Bluepr/README.md

 <img width="3533" height="2917" alt="Image" src="https://github.com/user-attachments/assets/d8277f0c-4d95-418a-ad20-c544e0ea2e54" />

 *Figure 2: McDonald's current and target AI/Data capability landscape.
 All stakeholders alignment and strategies agreement can take place in the 1st and 2nd quarters of 2026, while deployments,  and global rollouts can take place between 2027 - 2028.
 Further refinements, MLOps and technology versioning can occur in the last 12 months through to the 1st quarter of 2029.*

+> [!IMPORTANT]
+> Note that the viewpoints in this discourse is from the Architect's only perspective at this time.
+Full decisions regarding methodologies, approach and timing can only be agreed after extensive discussuions with all technical and business stakeholders
+>

 ---